MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

   - ai-seo-date:10/17/2023
 ---

-# Uninstall Copilot for Sales add-in for Outlook
+# Uninstall Copilot for Sales app

-You can uninstall the Copilot for Sales add-in for Outlook from your organization or for individual users.
-The steps to uninstall the add-in depend on whether you are an admin or a user.
+You can uninstall the Copilot for Sales app from your organization or for individual users.
+The steps to uninstall the app depend on whether you are an admin or a user.

 ## Uninstall as a user

-You can uninstall the Copilot for Sales add-in for Outlook and the Copilot for Sales app from Microsoft Teams.
+You can uninstall the Copilot for Sales add-in for Outlook and the Copilot for Sales personal app from Microsoft Teams.

 ### Uninstall Copilot for Sales Outlook add-in